-At Periodontal Associates, our patients are the reason we exist.
+At Advanced Periodontics and Implant Care, our patients are the reason we exist.
 Because health gums and teeth are are primary focus, we will do everything possible to maximize your dental insurance benefits.
 Talk to our staff to learn more about the plans we accept.

 If you have recently undergone a periodontal procedure, be sure to follow the instructions you’ve been given for proper post-procedure care.
 The following information may be helpful in anticipating some questions you may have after you’ve left our office.

 Do not clean your teeth or floss in the area of surgery for one week.
 Brushing and oral hygiene should be carried out regularly in the affected areas.
 Stay away from the affected gum line as this may cause serious damage to the surgical site.